- First Name

 - Recent Publications

 “‘Not a Work of Art but a Piece of Life’: History and Realism in the Time of Tolstoy.”
-In Critical Insights: Leo Tolstoy, edited by Rachel Stauffer.
-New York: Grey House Publishing.
-2017.
+In Critical Insights: Leo Tolstoy, Rachel Stauffer, ed.
+New York: Grey House Publishing, 2017.

 Historic American Building Survey (HABS): Carlsbad Caverns National Park, Employee Residences #6 and #8.
 The University of Texas at Austin School of Architecture.
-Lead Historian, Draftsman.
-2016-17.
+2017.

 - Media Coverage